Rapid1898-code/Learning-Documentation/JAVASCRIPT.md

 ## API ACCESS
 [jump to top...](#javascript)<br><br>
 <a href="https://learn.shayhowe.com/advanced-html-css/jquery/" style="font-style: italic">https://learn.shayhowe.com/advanced-html-css/jquery/</a>
-request data from API  get data back in JSON format Reading / Fetching the informations from an API-url Request the API-content and output as JSON-information alle the information is stored in data last part is the error handling when something wrong happens
+<br>request data from API  get data back in JSON format
+<br>Reading / Fetching the informations from an API-url
+<br>Request the API-content and output as JSON-information
+<br>alle the information is stored in data
+<br>last part is the error handling when something wrong happens
 ```markdown
 fetch(url)
     .then(res => res.json())